tgalaj/Mango/README.md

 [![Build Status](https://travis-ci.org/Shot511/VertexEngine.svg?branch=master)](https://travis-ci.org/Shot511/VertexEngine)

 # Vertex Engine
-This is open source 3D graphics engine mostly for proof of concept graphics application purposes.
-In the future it may evolve into some kind of game engine.
+This is an open source 3D graphics engine mostly for proof of concept graphics applications purposes.
+In the future it may evolve into some kind of a game engine.

 ## Short-term TODOs
 - [x] Refactor engine's architecture